310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 Since you’re making my personalized outfit for me, I want you to accept this!
 {% endbubble %}

-{% img <th>(Light Beaming from the Darkness)</th> Shinobu Sengoku CG.png %}
+{% img /img/es/idolstory/dearmeninja/cg.jpg %}

 {% bubble Shinobu %}
-This plastic shuriken clearly looks like a toy and has scratches all over, but it’s also the *very* first item I bought with my own pocket money— it’s my dearest treasure.
+This plastic shuriken clearly looks like a toy and has scratches all over, but it is also the *very* first item I bought with my own pocket money — it is my dearest treasure.

 This simple toy is proof of how that tiny first-step I took in the past has helped to make me the ninja I am now.

 I’m still inexperienced, so this might be an aspiration beyond my capabilities right now—

-But I want to become a heroic ninja— one that can be the “light of hope” to people who have things they love, yet who are afraid of turning that love into a dream they can hold.
+But I want to become a heroic ninja — one that can be the “light of hope” to people who have things they love, yet who are afraid of turning that love into a dream they can hold.

 That’s why I want to add a large shuriken like this one to the design you made, Anzu-dono!
 So that all of those people can easily spot it!

 So everyone can see how I daringly chase after my own dreams—!

 …Ehehe.
 I knew you would say that.
-I’m counting on you, Anzu-dono♪
+I’m counting on you, Anzu-dono~♪

 Thank you for always watching over me.
 Because you and my comrades are here for me, I am able to truly live my life…♪
 {% endbubble %}

 ## Translation Notes
-Originally, the title was *katsute no boku e* (かつての『ぼく』へ), lit.
+Originally, the story title was *katsute no boku e* (かつての『ぼく』へ), lit.
 “To who I once was”.
 However, to convey the significance of the pronoun used, we chose to translate it like this.
 Explanation is in the translation note below:

 [^1]: He refers to his past self with *boku* instead of *sessha*, the first-person pronoun Shinobu usually uses. *boku* is a common first-person pronoun for boys, but *sessha* is a first-person pronoun specifically known to be used by ninjas.
 [^2]: Tsudzura (葛籠): A traditional Japanese lacquer wicker basket made with bamboo and lined with Japanese washi paper.
 It comes with a lid and is shaped like a box.